kubernetes/website/content/en/docs/concepts/architecture/garbage-collection.md

 When Kubernetes deletes an owner object, the dependents left behind are called *orphan* objects.
 By default, Kubernetes deletes dependent objects.
-To learn how to override this behaviour, see [Delete owner objects and orphan dependents](/docs/tasks/administer-cluster/use-cascading-deletion/#set-orphan-deletion-policy).
+To learn how to override this behavior, see [Delete owner objects and orphan dependents](/docs/tasks/administer-cluster/use-cascading-deletion/#set-orphan-deletion-policy).

 ## Garbage collection of unused containers and images {#containers-images}